Ring Ring (album): Overview

-When the first song "People Need Love" was recorded in the spring of 1972, the group was just one of many projects the four members were involved in.
-Only after the title track, "Ring Ring", became a hit, did the four decide to go on working together as a permanent group.
-The original 1973 Polar version of the album opens with "Ring ring (bara du slog en signal)", the Swedish version of the track, and places the English-language version as track four on side two.
+When the group's first recording "People Need Love" was recorded in the spring of 1972, the group was just one of many projects the four members were involved in.
+Only after the title track, "Ring Ring", became a hit, did the four decide to go on working together on permanent basis.

-The track "She's My Kind of Girl", included on the international editions, was originally recorded by Björn & Benny in 1969 for the Swedish pornographic film Inga II: the Seduction of Inga.
-Released as a single in 1970, it became a hit in Japan, and was released as the B-side of the English version of the "Ring Ring" single in Scandinavia.
-The track "Disillusion" was originally written in Swedish by Agnetha Fältskog for her solo album Elva kvinnor i ett hus.
-Although she had composed much of her Swedish solo output, "Disillusion" is the only song released on an ABBA studio album to feature a songwriting contribution from her.
+While the original 1973 Polar version of the album opens with the Swedish "Ring ring (bara du slog en signal)", the English-language version was placed as track four on side two.
+The international editions open with the English version.
+Filling its original slot (in mono) is "She's My Kind of Girl", a track originally recorded by Björn & Benny in 1969 for the Swedish soft porn film Inga II: the Seduction of Inga.
+Released as a single in 1970, it became a hit in Japan, and was also released as the B-side of the English version of the "Ring Ring" single in Scandinavia.
+The track "Disillusion" was co-written by Björn Ulvaeus and Agnetha Fältskog.
+Although Fältskog had composed much of her solo output prior to ABBA, "Disillusion" is the only song released on an ABBA studio album to feature a songwriting contribution from her.
+"Disillusion" would later appear with Swedish lyrics on Fältskog's solo album Elva kvinnor i ett hus.

-Ring Ring was first released on CD in Scandinavia in 1988 by Polar Music alongside Waterloo and ABBA's self titled album.
-It follows the same running order as the original Scandinavian LP, being the only CD of this album to do so.
-Also in 1988, the international version was first released on CD in Australia by Rainbow Music Group.
-In 1990, the international version of the album was released on CD throughout Europe by Polydor Records with the discs manufactured in West Germany.
-In the United Kingdom, the album was first issued on cassette on 7 September 1992 then later on CD in the following year.
-In the United States, Ring Ring would not be made available on CD - or indeed at all - until 1995 when it was released there by Polydor.
-The album has been digitally remastered on CD multiple times: in 1997 as part of "The ABBA Remasters" series, in 2001 with an updated cover artwork and some bonus tracks, in 2005 as part of The Complete Studio Recordings box set, and in 2013 as a "Deluxe Edition".
+Ring Ring was first released on CD in 1988.
+Polar Music released in Scandinavia, alongside Waterloo and ABBA's self titled album, the version with the running order of the original Scandinavian LP.
+This is the only CD issue of this album to do so.
+The same year in Australia, Rainbow Music Group issued the international version on CD.
+In 1990, the international version of the album was released on CD throughout Europe by Polydor Records.

+In the United Kingdom, Ring Ring was first issued on 7 September 1992, on cassette, and on CD the following year.
+In the United States, the album was not available until 1995 when it was released there on CD by Polydor.
+The album has been remastered on CD multiple times: in 1997 as part of "The ABBA Remasters" series, in 2001 with an updated cover artwork and some bonus tracks, in 2005 as part of The Complete Studio Recordings box set, and in 2013 as a "Deluxe Edition".

 On 19 May 2023, a collection of vinyl products was released to celebrate Ring Rings 50th anniversary: a double-LP edition of the album, pressed on 180g black vinyl and half-speed mastered by Miles Showell at Abbey Road Studios; a 7-inch box set of five of the album's singles, pressed on colored vinyl; and 7-inch picture discs of each of these singles.